Business Basics for Life Coaches

 Situations where General Liability comes into play include a client claiming that the services you provided didn’t align with what had been advertised.
 If you are seeing clients in person at your office or in your home, it also addresses injuries that may occur on the premises.

 This form of insurance protects you if giving advice or providing expertise is part of your work.
-It covers you in the event that a client files suit claiming that the advice you gave was faulty or otherwise damaging.
+It covers your life coaching business in the event that a client files suit claiming that the advice you gave was faulty or otherwise damaging.

 Professional liability coverage is also known as Errors and Omissions insurance, and it helps to protect you… even if you haven’t actually made a mistake, but someone says you did.